 We calculate our Scope 3 emissions using a mix of primary and secondary data.
 For each category, we indicate the calculation method we use (as defined by the GHG Protocol Scope 3 Standard), list the primary and secondary data sources we rely upon, and provide an indicator of the data quality.
 As defined by the Scope 3 Standard, we classify our data as "poor," "fair," "good," or "very good," with the goal of working with our value-chain partners to increase the amount of very good, supplier-based data we utilize in our calculations.

 FIGURE 3: SCOPE 3 ACTIVITIES

 4 Note that the categories do not sum to the 6.5 million total due to independent rounding.

 Category 1: Purchased goods and services.
-1,600,000 mtCO2e (25% of Scope 3)

 We have three primary sources of category 1 emissions: